nicholaswile/Bayer-Filter-Mosaic/README.md

 # Bayer-Filter-Mosaic
 An implementation of a Bayer filter mosaic simulation.
 A Bayer filter mosaic is a color filter array used in digital image sensors for digital cameras to create color images.
 Built with Python, utilizing OpenCV 4.10.0.84 only for reading and writing image files.

 This project simulates how digital cameras "see" the world and take images.
 Specifically, my project outputs images that look to be acquired from the Bayer filter mosaic.
 It first takes a scan and creates a greyscale image of interleaved RGB channels, simulating the raw output of a digital camera.
 Then it reconstructs an RGB image by interpolating missing channel values from neighboring pixels.
 I used bilinear interpolation as the demosaicing method.
-This simple method created some artefacts along the edges in the reconstructed image, but the result is visually acceptable.
+This simple method created some artifacts along the edges in the reconstructed image, but the result is visually acceptable.

 **You can click the image to view individually and with the correct aspect ratio.**